We currently have a total of 87 members, including institutional and individual members. The list of members can be found here for reference:

 - Invitations to participate in research programmes, joint projects and webinars

-- Access to our network of friends through the membership, with opportunities to be a Country Coordinator (see below for more details)
+- Access to a Global Community of Practice through the membership, with opportunities to be a Country Coordinator

-- Visibility on our website as a member
+- Visibility on our website as a member, including the option to share publications on Our Partners Research page

 - Potential to join the Expert Committee to further strategic thinking and advocacy